Sevilla Atletico: Club Profile

 Sevilla Atletico: Result-by-Result (Boro' Scoring First)No competitive meetings

 Players For Us... and Them

-Upon reaching the continent, make your way from Calais via the westbound A16 - and be aware that it may well be a toll road too.
-You'll be following the A16 for around 63 miles - and also be aware they use kilometres over there.
+Upon reaching the continent, make your way from Calais via the westbound A16; being aware that it may well be a toll road too.
+You’ll be following the A16 for around 63 miles.
+And also be aware they use kilometres over there.

 As you make your way through the southside of Rouen, you want to make sure you end up on the N338 and then, five miles down the road, onto the N138 for 4.1 miles.
 After this, you are to merge onto the A13 for another seven miles.